 You’ll find averages across these AdWords metrics for twenty industries: Advocacy, Auto, B2B, Consumer Services, Dating & Personals, E-Commerce, Education, Employment Services, Finance & Insurance, Health & Medical, Home Goods, Industrial Services, Legal, Real Estate, Technology, and Travel & Hospitality.

 Average Click-Through Rate in AdWords by Industry

-Dating and personal services really click with PPC – boasting an average search CTR of 3.40%!
+Dating and personal services really click with PPC – boasting an average search CTR of 6%!
 No doubt, it’s easy to write powerful emotional ad copy when your prospects are searching for love.
-Other industries with high search CTRs include Finance (2.65%), B2B (2.55%), Consumer Services (2.40%), and Technology (2.38%).
+Other industries with high search CTRs include Advocacy, Autos, and Travel.

-Legal services struggle to attract attention on the SERP (with a relatively low average 1.35% CTR)– in large part due to advertising restrictions enforced by both Google and government organizations.
-Legal advertisers have to be extra smart and crafty to do well in PPC.
-Other industries that often have poor CTRs are eCommerce (1.66%) and industrial services (1.40%).
+When we first collected this data in 2015, legal services could struggle to attract attention on the SERP (with a relatively low average 1.35% CTR) – in large part due to advertising restrictions enforced by both Google and government organizations.
+Legal advertisers have improved their stats in the past few years!

 |Industry||Average CTR (Search)||Average CTR (GDN)|

 |Dating & Personals||6.05%||0.72%|